 Achieving India’s goal of becoming a developed nation by 2047 – its “Viksit Bharat Sankalp” – depends on the effective education and upskilling of its labor force.
 Solving this complex challenge needs collaboration across sectors.

-As a major employer In India, JPMorganChase has been steadfast in helping support over 100,000 young people develop new skills and access promising career pathways,leading to greater access to skilled talent.
+As a major employer In India, JPMorganChase has been steadfast in helping support over 100,000 young people develop new skills and access promising career pathways, leading to greater access to skilled talent.
 Since 2019, employees have completed more than 98,000 volunteer hours in 2023 to help advance this work.

-Towards a more inclusive and productive India
+Transforming a thriving workforce towards a more inclusive and productive India

 JPMorganChase’s relationship with Quest Alliance – a nonprofit that transforms learning ecosystems to build 21st century skills – began in 2018.